JetBrains/phpstorm-workshop/workshop/09_Version_Control/05_Git_Mercurial_Push.md

    Using Tools | Open Terminal..., make sure we are in the current project's directory.
    Enter the command: `git remote add origin <path we created in step 1>` For example: `git remote add origin C:\Temp\repository`
 3. Push changes to the remote repository using the VCS Operations popup.
-Since we haven't pushed before, the IDE shows that all changesets will be pushed.
+Since we haven't pushed before, the IDE shows that all changelists will be pushed.

 When working with Git/Mercurial, make sure to periodically push to a different repository, for example to [www.github.com](www.github.com).
    This will provide you with an off-computer copy of the entire code history.